 Ketamine is a form of anesthesia most often used as a medication to control pain during surgery.
 More recently, researchers have found that the anesthesia can serve as a safe and rapid treatment for many chronic, often hard to treat, health conditions, such as major depression, bipolar disorder, and chronic pain.
-The board-certified pain medicine specialists at Republic Spine and Pain in Austin, Georgetown and Lakeway, Texas, offer ketamine infusion therapy as a treatment option.
+The board-certified pain medicine specialists at Republic Spine and Pain in Austin, Leander, and Georgetown, Texas, offer ketamine infusion therapy as a treatment option.
 To learn more about ketamine infusion therapy and how it may benefit you, call the office or use the online booking tool.

 Doctors have been using ketamine as an anesthetic since the 1960s.
 It’s a general anesthesia for diagnostic and surgical procedures that don’t require relaxation of the muscle, pain reduction in a crisis situation, and as a supplemental anesthetic for dental procedures.
 Ketamine is a preferred form of anesthesia for these purposes because it works quickly and doesn’t slow down breathing or circulatory function like other types of anesthesia.